Session: Propagating Native Plants

 Cathi has lived in Spokane since 1992.
 A native of the northwest, she lived in Montreal for 20 years and Maine for 3 years before returning to the west coast.
 Professionally she is a Speech Language Pathologist with over 26 years of experience specializing in working with adults providing cognitive rehabilitation and swallowing therapy.
 She also worked at WSU Spokane in the Area Health Education Center as the Manager of Professional Education, developing and managing seminars and large conferences for healthcare providers.
 She holds a BA in Early Childhood Education from Concordia University, Montreal and a MA in Communication Studies (Communication Disorders) from the University of Maine.
 She has also completed a certificate in horticultural therapy through the Legacy Health System in Portland OR.

-Cathi completed her Master Gardener training in 2008.
-She is an active member of the Spokane County Master Gardener Program, administrator of the WSU/Spokane County Facebook page, and is President of the Master Gardener Foundation of Spokane County.
+Cathi completed her WSU Master Gardener training in 2008.
+She is an active member of the WSU Spokane County Master Gardener Program, administrator of the WSU/Spokane County Facebook page, and is President of the Master Gardener Foundation of Spokane County.

 Session: Bring Back the Pollinators